 There is no magic number of hours in front of screens or gaming.
-What is appropriate for tamariki depends on your whānau context and other activities, and these factors may change over time.
+What is appropriate for your child depends on your family's context and other activities, and these factors may change over time.
 When balanced with enough sleep and other activities, including physical activity, spending time gaming with screens is often not a problem.

 Games can be educational, encourage teamwork, and help develop problem solving and critical thinking skills.
-However, if tamariki or rangatahi's gaming starts to have a negative impact on them or their relationships, it may be time to consider ways to manage this.
+However, if your child's gaming starts to have a negative impact on them or their relationships, it may be time to consider ways to manage this.